davidmeredith/devsGuidebook/devGuidebook.md

 Limitations:
 - Extension of existing types from another package may not be possible (eg final classes).
 - No trait or extension-function inheritance.
-- May need to use a combination of composition or inheritance to augment existing types, which may not be as convenient as attaching marker types.
+- May need to use a combination of composition or inheritance to augment existing types, which may not be as convenient as attaching type classes.

 ```java